railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 products as \ ``Consultant``\  , and \ ``Senior Developer``\  .
 These products should be configured with :guilabel:`Product Type` \ ``Service``\ , a :guilabel:`Procurement Method` of \ ``Make to Order``\  ,
 and a :guilabel:`Supply Method` of \ ``Produce``\  .
-Once you have set this up, Open ERP automatically creates a task in project management when the order is approved.
+Once you have set this up, OpenERP automatically creates a task in project management when the order is approved.

 You can also change some of the order parameters, which affects the invoice: